nobitabot-sudo/growdesk-crm/README.md

 ## What's inside

 - `server.js` — the API (Express).
 Also serves the frontend.
-- `db.js` — data layer. `data/db.json` is the database (plain JSON file — no separate
+- `db.js` — data layer.
+Uses Supabase/Postgres if `DATABASE_URL` is set, else
+  falls back to a local `data/db.json` file — both store the exact same JSON shape, so nothing else in the app needs to know or care which one is active.
-  database server to install).
-Two things live here that matter most:
+  A few things live here that matter most:
   - `normalizePhone()` — strips everything to the last 10 digits so `+91 98765-43210`,
     `09876543210`, and `9876543210` are recognized as the same number.
-  - `ingestLeads()` — the single door every lead walks through, whether it came from a live scrape or a CSV import.
-It checks the phone against every existing lead before inserting, then hands the new lead to `pickNextCaller()` for round robin.
+  - `ingestLeads()` — the single door every lead walks through, whether it came from a live scrape, a CSV import, or the manual add-lead form.
+It checks the phone against every existing lead before inserting; new leads land unassigned in the shared pool (see "the pool model" below).
+  - `topUpCaller()` — pulls a caller up to her active-lead cap from that pool, oldest lead first, whenever she has room.
 - `scrapers/googlePlaces.js` — the one live "scrape" source, using the official Google Places API.
 See the note at the top of that file on why JustDial and Instagram are import-only rather than scraped directly.
 Also has